gabigrigore/dbts_spring_2019/SF-day-1/Practice/readme.md

 7. Modify bean 'taskService' by removing the 'constructor-arg' entry.
 8. Remove the closing tag for the same bean and add ```/>``` at the end;
 9. For the 'taskService' bean add attribute 'autowire' with a value of 'constructor';
+10. Make sure you have a constructor in 'SimpleTaskService' with the parameter of type 'TaskRepository';
-10. Run the application.
+11. Run the application.
 Check the output.
-Next autowire by type example.
+Next autowire by type example...
-11. In the 'applicationContext.xml' file change the value of 'autowire' to 'byType';
+12. In the 'applicationContext.xml' file change the value of 'autowire' to 'byType';
-12. Make sure you have a setter in 'SimpleTaskService' with the parameter of type 'TaskRepository';
+13. Make sure you have a setter in 'SimpleTaskService' with the parameter of type 'TaskRepository';
-13. If you have an error above when run the app check if you have a default constructor for 'SimpleTaskService'.
-Lack of it makes creating an object of that type impossible since we don't supply now a 'TaskRepository' object in any other way;
+14. If you have an error above when run the app check if you have a default constructor for 'SimpleTaskService'.
-14. Run the application.
+15. Run the application.
 Check the output.
 Next autowire by name example.
-15. In the 'applicationContext.xml' file change the value of 'autowire' to 'byName';
+16. In the 'applicationContext.xml' file change the value of 'autowire' to 'byName';
-16. 12.
-Make sure you have a setter in 'SimpleTaskService' with the name of 'setTaskRepository';
+17. Make sure you have a setter in 'SimpleTaskService' with the name of 'setTaskRepository';
-17. Run the application.
+18. Run the application.
 Check the output.

-##### 5. Spring Annotation Example : Create project
+#### 5. Spring Annotation Example : Create project

-In IntelliJ close the curren project and open 'non-spring-example'.
+In IntelliJ close the current project and open 'non-spring-example'.
 Once open right click on it, copy it then paste it in the same section.
+In the new dialog window set the new project name as 'spring-annotation-example' and select bottom-right checkbox.
 Then, again, close the current project and open the new one. (same operations can be done via OS copy the open the new project in IntelliJ)

-##### 5. Spring Annotation Example : Code
+#### 5. Spring Annotation Example : Code

 1. Create a new file 'applicationContext.xml' in the folder 'src/main/resources';
 2. Add the new namespace for 'context'.
 After that the file should look like below: